cloud-init

 To reinitialize cloud-init (e.g., after snapshotting or testing):

-This clears all instance state from /var/lib/cloud
+This clears all instance state from /var/lib/cloud.

 Security Consideration

-.
+Avoid embedding passwords or sensitive credentials directly in user-data.
 Use encrypted secrets, external vaults, or secure boot-time provisioning mechanisms when possible.

 Supported Environments